Approach and rotation of reconnecting topological defect lines in liquid crystal: Concluding remarks

 Our results suggest a few interesting directions for future studies.
 First, it is important to develop a theoretical framework to deal with the dynamics of deformable disclinations.
 It may also help to extend the analysis of experimental and numerical data, to analyze not only the vicinity of the closest points but longer parts of the disclinations.
 The surface alignment of the cell may also influence the dynamics of disclinations.
-Second, even though the theory predicted that the mobility ratio $\mu_2/\mu_1$ does not change by a reduced twist elastic constant, numerical data were more consistent with the theory if the equal elastic constants were assumed \cite{Schimming.Vinals-PRSA2023}.
+Second, even though the theory predicted that the mobility ratio $\mu_2/\mu_1$ does not change by a reduced twist elastic constant, previous work \cite{Schimming.Vinals-PRSA2023} has shown that numerical data were closer to theoretical predictions, i.e., \eqsref{eq:Rpsi-R} and \pref{eq:Rpsi-psi} indicating $\mu_2/\mu_1 = 1$, if equal elastic constants were assumed.
 This suggests that the reduced twist elastic constant may still have a nontrivial effect, presumably affecting the way the deformation is involved.
 Therefore, it may be interesting to conduct experiments using liquid crystals with different ratios of the elastic constants, $K_2/K_1$, by using, e.g., large $K_2$ expected near the nematic-smectic transition \cite{deGennes.Prost-Book1995} or for nematic discotic liquid crystals \cite{Osipov.Hess-MP1993}.
 We also note that deviation of the director field from the equilibrium one [\eqref{eq:DirectorTheta}] can change the mobility ratio $\mu_2/\mu_1$.
 For example, if we replace \eqref{eq:DirectorTheta} by that for the one-constant case ($\varepsilon=1$), we obtain $\mu_2/\mu_1 = K_2/K_1 < 1$ in the theory.
 This suggests the potential importance of observing the director field around disclinations, by methods such as the fluorescence confocal polarizing microscopy \cite{Smalyukh.etal-CPL2001,Lavrentovich-PJP2003}, two- or three-photon excitation fluorescence polarizing microscopy \cite{Lee.etal-OL2010, Trivedi.etal-PNAS2012, Ackerman.Smalyukh-PRE2016}, and the tomographic measurement of the dielectric tensor \cite{Shin.etal-NM2022}.

 As described in the introduction, since topological defects provide useful means to control microparticles and light in liquid crystal medium, better understanding of defect dynamics can contribute to developments in this direction.
 Moreover, as topological defects also appear in various scientific fields other than liquid crystals, it is also important to unravel the general behavior of topological defects beyond liquid crystals.
 We hope our work will contribute to these and trigger further investigations to elucidate fully 3D dynamics of topological defects.